Sexual and Reproductive Health

 The impact of COVID-19

-The impact of COVID-19 restrictions, including attendances at sexual health clinics and wider health services in relation to sexual health, is reflected in the figures for 2020 below where stated, though new figures for 2021, generally show an upturn in relation to accessibility of services and diagnosis (3).
+The impact of the COVID-19 pandemic was seen in many of the figures relating to sexual health in the year 2020 including a drop in STI diagnostic rates and reduction in long acting reversible contraception prescribing rates.
+The figures for 2022 for many of the data points are seeing recovery.
 We know that the pandemic necessitated and accelerated the use of phone and video consultations and the increase in postal kits for sexually transmitted infection (STI) testing.
-We also recognise how important face to face services are in order to facilitate identification of issues such as reinforcing behavioural messages, and reducing health inequalities for people who do not have access to digital services:
+We also recognise how important face to face services are in order to facilitate identification of issues such as reinforcing behavioural messages and reducing health inequalities for people who do not have access to digital service.
+The sexual health service has returned to offering face to face appointments and drop in clinics.

 Local data relating to sexual health in Cheshire West and Chester

 - The rate of new Sexually Transmitted Infection (STIs) diagnoses (excluding chlamydia in 15- to 24-year-olds, for which there is a national screening programme) has fluctuated, reaching a peak in 2018.
 There was a significant reduction in 2020, most likely caused by the impact of the pandemic.
-However, data for 2021 shows STIs to be on the rise, at 300 per 100,000 in Cheshire West and Chester, though still below the North West (322 per 100,000) and England (394 per 100,000)
+However, the rate of STIs rose to 288 per 100,000 in Cheshire West and Chester in 2021 and rose further in 2022 up to 386 per 100,000.
+This is higher than the pre-pandemic rate of 335 per 100,000 in 2019 but not as high as the peak rate of 415 per 100,000 in 2018.
+The rate of STIs has risen each year between 2020 and 2022 across the whole of England and the rates in Cheshire West and Chester are lower than both the North West and England averages.
+The England average rate in 2022 was 496 per 100,000 (3).

-- The prevalence of HIV (Human Immunodeficiency Virus) has remained similar over the past five years with the most recent diagnosed prevalence rate at 1.28 per 1,000 aged 15-59 years in 2021.
-This meets the national target of less than two per 1,000.
+- The prevalence of HIV (Human Immunodeficiency Virus) in Cheshire West is lower than the prevalence for England as a whole.
+The most recent diagnosed prevalence rate was 1.36 per 1,000 aged 15-59 years in 2022.
+This meets the national target of less than two per 1,000 (3).

-- Of those who do receive a diagnosis of HIV in Cheshire West and Chester (2019-2021) 50 percent are diagnosed at a late stage of infection which is higher than England (43.4 percent).
+- Of those who do receive a diagnosis of HIV in Cheshire West and Chester (2020-2022) 57.1 percent are diagnosed at a late stage of infection which is higher than England (43.3 percent) (3).

 - Since 1998, national and local conception rates in females aged under 18 have reduced.
-The latest data (2020) records a rate of 12.7 conceptions per 1,000 females under the age of 18.
+In recent years the rate has remained stable.
+The latest data (2021) records a rate of 13.2 conceptions per 1,000 females under the age of 18 in Cheshire West and Chester (3).

-- Emergency Hormonal Contraception is available free of charge to all women from accredited Pharmacists in Cheshire West and Chester.
+Emergency Hormonal Contraception is available free of charge to all women from accredited Pharmacists in Cheshire West and Chester.
 Between April 2016 and March 2017 2,995 consultations were carried out, of which 53 per cent were with women aged under 25.
+The abortion rate in Cheshire West and Chester in 2021 was 18.8 per 1000 which is similar to the England average rate of 19.2 per 1000.
+The abortion rate is increasing.
+In 2019 the abortion rate in Cheshire West and Chester was 16.9 per 1000 (3).